srirangav/displayutil/README.txt

 History:

     v.
+0.4.6 - add support for brightness on x86_64/intel on MacOSX 12.x (Monterey)
+    v.
 0.4.5 - list display resolution when no arguments or just a display is specified to resolution mode
     v.
 0.4.4 - fix manpage formatting